collective/collective.pwexpiry/README.rst

 Last X Passwords check
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Its possible to check if the new password is in the password history and block reusing of them.
+It's possible to check if the new password has already been used (a history of the last n password hashes is kept).
 You need to manualy activate that feature with a registry record in registry.xml.

     <registry>